StefanBuchman/aws-appsync-chat-workshop/README.md

    Make sure [**ALL**](https://docs.aws.amazon.com/general/latest/gr/rande.html) services are supported in this region or else you'll get errors in the next steps.

 4. Add an **Amazon Cognito User Pool** auth resource.
-When prompted `Do you want to use the default authentication and security configuration? ` Use the default configuration.

    ```bash
    amplify add auth
    ```
+   When prompted:

+   "_Do you want to use the default authentication and security configuration?_"
+   **Use the default configuration**

 5. Add an **AppSync GraphQL** API with **Amazon Cognito User Pool** for the API Authentication.
 Follow the default options.
 When prompted with "_Do you have an annotated GraphQL schema?_", select **"YES"** and provide the schema file path `backend/schema.graphql`